forquare/hashbang0.com/content/post/2011-03-08-the-computer.md

 This very situation has arisen before.
 I was working in an office almost two years ago, the staff regularly used such things as mail merge for letters using the companies network address book.
-They were migrating to a system where they needed a form filled out for every directory created (detailing access rights, when deletion was due, etc.), the problem was that they had already created a shed load of directories...The staff had started to catalog these by hand, getting somewhere between twenty to sixty forms done a day (they had other duties as well).  <br />
+They were migrating to a system where they needed a form filled out for every directory created (detailing access rights, when deletion was due, etc.), the problem was that they had already created a shed load of directories...The staff had started to catalogue these by hand, getting somewhere between twenty to sixty forms done a day (they had other duties as well).  <br />
 For me, it took a day of messing about with some [VBScript][2] and I could list all of these directories in a text file.
 I could import this text file into Excel using '' as a delimiter, this meant I could separate the path names as the form requested.
 I found that it was very easy to see what group of directories had what attributes and found I could copy &amp; paste an awful lot.
 When finished, all of this was mail merged into the Word document which held the form.
 After a day of downtime, I could now process eighty directories an hour.<br />
 OK, the VBScript was a little specialist, but no general user thinks of doing this kind of thing.